AlexaCRM/alexacrm.github.io/integration-cds/user-binding.md

 <p class="lead">Link your WordPress users to Dataverse records to provide customized experiences, user data synchronization and extra sign-in authorization.</p>

-## Deprecated

-This feature is not available in new deployment.

 ## Introduction

 Dataverse Integration provides capability to associate WordPress users with Dataverse Integration records to provide more opportunities to build self-service customer portals.